remydagostino/elm-template/README.md

 `./frontend/js` - all your regular JS goes here.
 Most importantly this is where you call into your elm code to start the app.
 Browserify is used to bundle your javascript code and is configured to start with `main.js`.

+`./tests/elm` is the place where you put all your frontend elm tests.
+It is suggested that you create a directory structure inside `Test` which mirrors the structure of `./frontend/elm` for all the modules you want to test.
+The test runner will be built and served when navigating to `/tests.elm`.
+Depending on your needs, you may need to replace the test runner provided by [ElmTest] with something more flexible.

 Wishlist